Raj Vardhman is a tech expert and the Chief Tech Strategist at TechJury.net, where he leads the rese... | See full bio

 Protecting delicate user information is what Opera strives for, and it clearly shows.

 All the ad and data tracking blockers were impressive on their own, but when I heard Opera also included an in-built VPN, I was thoroughly impressed.
 I tested this feature and, although a bit limited, it managed to mask my data without any IP/DNS leaks.
+Still, you might want to consider a standalone VPN service to avoid the limitations.

 Taking into account all the efforts put into this aspect, I can safely say Opera is the most secure web browser.